 Looking beyond 2017, our 4 main competitors didn’t capitalize much on YouTube or podcast formats, with Bose, Kove, and Skullcandy only appearing as sponsors in summer 2016 shortly before Raycon was founded.

-In a search of sponsored content mentioning “earbuds” or “headphones”, we find 6,314 Results from 1,754 Thought Leaders.
-Raycon represents 744 pieces of content from 361 Thought Leaders, or around 20.6%.
-Combined, Bose, Skullcandy, and Kove represent only 230 pieces of content by 121 sponsored channels.
-That’s almost a 14% lead that Raycon has on the other audio headset makers.
+In a search of sponsored content mentioning “earbuds” or “headphones”, we find 18,000+ results from 3962 Thought Leaders.
+Raycon represents 1939 pieces of content from 659 Thought Leaders, or around 16.6%.
+Combined, Bose, Skullcandy, and Kove represent only 335 pieces of content by 165 sponsored channels.
+That’s almost a 13% lead that Raycon has on the other audio headset makers.

 When we reverse the data to look at recent activity, at first it appears to reflect same-old, same-old: Raycon sponsoring dominantly on YouTube.
-In the past 30 days, they’ve been on a total of 173 channels (90 YT and 81 podcast).
-Thankfully our platform can show the total # of sponsorships within these channels in the past 30 days, and we get a nice surprise:
+In the past 30 days, they’ve been on a total of 225 channels (169 YT and 53 podcast).
+But when we expand the search to see how this compares year-over-year, we get a nice insight into the results of Raycon’s budgets and tests:

-Raycon has been mentioned in more podcast episodes than YouTube videos, specifically 114 to 94 in the past 30 days.
+At the peak, in July 2020, Raycon had been mentioned in more podcast episodes than YouTube videos, specifically 114 to 94 in the past 30 days.

-Of the 81 podcasts Raycon has been on in the past 30 days, only 13 have mentioned Raycon more than 1x, meaning that the remaining 68 podcasts are new tests.
+They were clearly testing new podcasts vs. just renewing/increasing budgets on existing channels: of the 81 podcasts Raycon has been on in the month of July, only 13 have mentioned Raycon more than once, meaning that the remaining 68 podcasts were new tests.
 Wow.

 Raycon may also be experiencing an added layer of success that goes beyond the immediately obvious assumption, “well, they’re everywhere!”
 We need to consider their specific branding and how that translates through podcast specifically.
 Just check out Raycon’s BRAND page and their concept: